wiardvanrij/sshwrapper/README.md

     use SshWrapper\SshCore;

-initiate the class with the host
+Initiate the class with the host

     $ssh = new SshCore('123.123.123.123');

-Define the rsa public and private key locations
+Optional: Define the rsa public and private key locations if they differ from default.
+Defaults:

     $ssh->authPriv = '~/.ssh/id_rsa';
     $ssh->authPub = '~/.ssh/id_rsa.pub';

+Optional: Define user and port if they differ from the default.
+Defaults:

+    $ssh->authUser = 'root';
+    $ssh->port = 22;

-Prefered: If you use the ssh server as "jump server" you can define the actual server here
+Prefered: If you use the ssh server as "jump server" you can define the actual server here including the user.

-    $ssh->jumphost = 'vps0004';
+    $ssh->jumphost = 'root@321.321.321.321';

 Connect